 - Use the ABA’s Routing Number Lookup tool.

 - Perform a Google search using the bank’s name and the term “routing number” as the keyword.
-Make sure to verify that the information is coming from a reliable source.
+If you use this method, make sure you verify that the information is coming from a reliable source.

-Large financial institutions often have a different routing number for each state.
-Some even have more than one routing number for some states.
-Chase, Wells Fargo and Bank of America account holders can find state-specific routing numbers in the following table.
+Large financial institutions often have different routing numbers for each state.
+Some even have more than one routing number for some types of transactions.
+Chase, Wells Fargo and Bank of America account holders can find state-specific routing numbers in the following tables.

 Routing Numbers for Specific Transaction Types